 ” It’s good to have an end to journey toward, but it is the journey that matters, in the end.” – Ernest Hemingway.

 Quotes like this ring with undeniable truth, though we often find ourselves doing just the opposite in life.
 We get impatient, desperate and frustrated during the journey, because we think the finish line is too far away.
-We think that every hurdle is there to stop us living our dreams.
+That every hurdle is there to stop us living our dreams.
 We get tired of climbing the mountain because we’re thinking of the billion steps we have to take to get to the top, rather than what each step up feels like.

 I don’t always remember to live by this wisdom, but, when I travel, I absolutely embody it without trying to.
 I tick countries off my bucket list and the minute I’ve discovered a new place, a desire arises to explore another one.
 I’ve come to love travel so much, that even when I walk into an airport, I’m immediately soaked in complete fulfilment.